YifeiSUN233/FAseg/README.md

-# FAseg — First-Arrival (FA) Time Segmentation
+# FBseg — First-Break (FB) Time Segmentation

-A 3-stage curriculum U-Net training pipeline for first-arrival (FA) time picking from musculoskeletal ultrasound RF signals.
+A 3-stage curriculum U-Net training pipeline for first-break (FB) time picking from musculoskeletal ultrasound RF signals.
 It follows a simulation-to-real (Sim2Real)
 workflow: the model is first pretrained on synthetic RF data, and then separately fine-tuned and evaluated on ex vivo bovine tissue data and in vivo human thigh measurements.

+**Terminology note:** This repository uses *first break (FB)* as the primary term.
+For compatibility with earlier versions of the code, *first arrival (FA)* is retained in some package names, file paths, variables, and comments.
+In this repository, FA and FB refer to the same target arrival-picking task.

 ## Overview

-The pipeline trains a 2D U-Net to localize the first-arrival (FA) boundary of the limb in TOF ultrasound signals, using a three-stage curriculum:
+The pipeline trains a 2D U-Net to localize the first-arrival boundary of the limb in TOF ultrasound signals, using a three-stage curriculum:

 | Stage | Curriculum | Purpose |